Yiling-J/theine-go/README.md

 Theine provides an option called `UseEntryPool` to help reduce memory allocation during heavy concurrent writes.
 It achieves this by reusing evicted entry structs through a `sync pool`.
 However, if you don't experience heavy concurrent writes, the sync pool may not be beneficial and could only slow things down.

 One drawback of the entry pool is the potential for occasional **race conditions within the policy**.
 Theine sends events to the policy asynchronously using channels/buffers, and the policy decides which entries to keep or evict when the cache is full.
-This means that when the policy receives an UPDATE event, the related entry might already have been returned to the sync pool and reused.
+Although the design minimizes the likelihood of race conditions, there remains a very small chance the event is applied to a wrong entry in policy.

 For **READ** events, a race condition could occur under the following scenario:
 1. Get EntryA using the API.